crazydonkey200/tensorflow-char-rnn/README.md

 $ sudo pip install --upgrade https://storage.googleapis.com/tensorflow/mac/tensorflow-0.8.0-py2-none-any.whl
 ```

-It will install all the necessary packages for you.
+It will also install other necessary packages (including NumPy) for you.

 # Test